esl/MongooseIM/doc/configuration/general.md

 User access rules are configured mainly in the [`acl`](acl.md) and [`access`](access.md) sections.
 Here you can find some additional options.

 ### `general.mongooseimctl_access_commands`

+!!!
+Warning
+    This option is deprecated.
+The commands are still supported, but they **will be removed** soon.
+    You should use the new GraphQL-based command line interface instead.

 * **Syntax:** TOML table, whose **keys** are the names of the access rules defined in the [`access`](access.md) config section and **values** specify allowed administration commands.
 Each value is a table with the following nested options:
     * `commands`: optional, a list of strings representing the allowed commands.
 When not specified, all commands are allowed.
     * `argument_restrictions`: optional, a table whose keys are the argument names, and the values are strings representing the allowed values.
 When not specified, there are no restrictions.